JeffHing/angular-cabinet/README.md

 # AngularCabinet

-AngularCabinet is a set of directives that can be used to create a variety of user interface components that share a simple trait: show or hide content when a trigger is invoked.
+AngularCabinet is a set of directives that simplifies the creation of a variety of user interface components that share a simple trait: show or hide content when a trigger is invoked.
 Examples include accordions, menus, tabs, navigation sidebars, etc.

+By making it easy for you to create your own user interface components rather than use off-the-shelf components, you can easily adapt your components (or create  new ones) to meet the demands of changing user interface requirements.
+As such, AngularCabinet does not provide a UI style, but rather provides the structure and behaviors needed to implement a component.
+It's entirely up to you what CSS rules are applied!

 AngularCabinet is modeled after the structure of a cabinet of drawers, which has the following properties: